hkust-hpc-team/slurm-helper-scripts/README.md

 │            │                       │ └──────────┴────────────────────┴───────────────────────┘ │
 └────────────┴───────────────────────┴───────────────────────────────────────────────────────────┘
 Note: "Hours" refers to GPU-hour for GPU partitions and CPU-core-hour for CPU partitions.
+To convert GPU-hour to GPU-node-hour, divide GPU-hour by 8.
 ```

 ## Installation